(See also Gynecologic Tumors.)

 Because embryonic tissues grow rapidly and have a high DNA turnover rate, they resemble cancer tissues and are thus very vulnerable to antineoplastic drugs.
 Many antimetabolites and alkylating drugs (eg, busulfan, chlorambucil, cyclophosphamide, 6-mercaptopurine, methotrexate) can cause fetal abnormalities.
 Methotrexate is particularly problematic; use during the 1st trimester increases risk of spontaneous abortion and, if the pregnancy continues, multiple congenital malformations.
 Although pregnancy often concludes successfully despite cancer treatment, risk of fetal injury due to treatment leads some women to choose abortion.

 Rectal cancers may require hysterectomy to ensure complete tumor removal.
-Cesarean delivery may be done as early as 28 wk, followed by hysterectomy so that the infant can be saved and aggressive cancer treatment started.
+Cesarean delivery may be done as early as 28 wk, followed by hysterectomy so that aggressive cancer treatment can be started.

 Pregnancy does not appear to worsen cervical cancer.
 Cervical cancer can develop during pregnancy, and an abnormal Papanicolaou (Pap) test should not be attributed to pregnancy.
 Abnormal Pap tests are followed by colposcopy and directed biopsies when indicated.
 Colposcopy does not increase risk of an adverse pregnancy outcome.
 Expert colposcopic evaluation and consultation with the pathologist are recommended before doing a cervical biopsy because the biopsy may cause hemorrhage and preterm labor.
 If the examination suggests that lesions are low-grade, a biopsy may not be done, particularly if cervical cytology also suggests that lesions are low-grade.